minetest-mods-camp/arena_lib/DOCS.md

 	* `name`: (string) the name of the entrance.
 Contrary to the previous `entrance` field, this can be translated
 	* `on_add`: (function(sender, mod, arena, ...)) must return the value that will be used by arena_lib to identify the entrance.
 For instance, built-in signs return their position.
 If nothing is returned, the adding process will be aborted.
 Substitute `...` with any additional parameters you may need (signs use it for their position).
 BEWARE: arena_lib will already run general preliminar checks (e.g. the arena must exist) and then set the new entrance.
 Use this callback just to run entrance-specific checks and return the value that arena_lib will then store as an entrance
 	* `on_remove`: (function(mod, arena)) additional actions to perform when an arena entrance is removed.
 BEWARE: arena_lib will already run general preliminar checks (e.g. the arena must exist) and then remove the entrance.
 Use this callback just to run entrance-specific checks.
-	* `on_update`: (function(arena)) what should happen to each entrance when the status of the associated arena changes (e.g. when someone enters, when the arena gets disabled etc.)
+	* `on_update`: (function(mod, arena)) what should happen to each entrance when the status of the associated arena changes (e.g. when someone enters, when the arena gets disabled etc.)
 	* `on_load`: (function(arena)) additional actions to perform when the server starts.
 Useful for nodes, since they don't have an `on_activate` callback, contrary to entities
 	* `editor_settings`: (table) how the editor section should be structured, when an arena uses this entrance type.
 Fields are:
 		* `name`: (string) the name of the item representing the section